Cloufield/gwaslab/docs/Harmonization.md

                         n_cores=2)
     ```

-DAF : Difference between Effect allele frequency and Reference ALT frequency
+- DAF : Difference between Effect allele frequency (EAF) in sumstats and the ALT allele frequency in reference VCF file (RAF)
-EAF: Effect allele frequency
+- EAF: Effect allele frequency
-RAF: Reference ALT allele frequency
+- RAF: Reference ALT allele frequency

 You may want to check the allele frequency discrepancy with a reference VCF.
 Just specify the path and the right allele frequency for your target ancestry in INFO field.

 ## Allele frequency correlation plot

-GWASlab will simply calculate DAF = AF-EAF - AF-ALT , and store the results in DAF column.
+GWASlab will simply calculate DAF = EAF (sumstats) - frequency in VCF file, and store the results in DAF column.

 DAF can then be used for plotting (`.plot_daf()`) or filter variants.

 !!! example
     ```python